 Bag policy - Check the stadium bag policy before you travel.
 Allow extra time for bag checks at entry.

-Drink Bovril - You should definitely try the Bovril if it's a cold day.
+Drink Bovril - If it's a cold day, you should definitely try Bovril.
 It's a beefy hot drink served like coffee - but it's a thin, salty, beef-flavored gravy.